LLnCSoftware/mserve/README.md

     * mserve_np sends the query to an internal function (denoted "match dispatcher")
     * which sends back a "routing string" in this case the first argument to the query: `IBM.

-2. When this message is dequeued for dispatch
+2. When this message is ready to be sent:
     * The routing string is used to select a servant.
-    * Prefer to send a query to a servant whos previous query had the same rounting string.
+    * Prefer to send a query to a servant whose previous query had the same routing string.
     * If preferred servant is not available choose any free (ie not busy) servant.
     * The message (1234; "proc1 `IBM) is forwarded to the selected servant unchanged.

 3. When the servant responds with a result table
-    * The message (1234; <result table>) is sent from the servant to mserve_np.
+    * The message (1234; \<result table>) is sent from the servant to mserve_np.

 4. When mserve_np receives the result
     * msevere_np notices that the response includes only the id and result, no extra "info".